broadinstitute/viral-ngs/DEVELOPMENT_NOTES.md

 When adding a new tool or dependency to viral-ngs, check to see if a conda package is already available either on the default channel (`conda search <package_name>`), or on the bioconda channel (`conda search -c bioconda <package_name>`).
 If so, it will needed to be added to the conda recipe template for viral-ngs.
 If a recipe is unavailable, it will first need to be added to a particular conda channel.
 [Bioconda](https://github.com/bioconda/bioconda-recipes) is used by default.

 #### Changing dependency versions
 The viral-ngs package installed by `conda install viral-ngs` from the [broad-viral channel](https://anaconda.org/broad-viral/viral-ngs) depends on a conda build recipe distributed in this repository.
 The recipe files source the various Python and binary depedencies of viral-ngs as conda packages, including version numbers, from the `requirements-*.txt` files within this repository.
+When updating a package version in requirements-conda.txt, update it also in requirements-minimal.txt if it appears there as well.

 #### Upgrading GATK
 When upgrading the GATK to a new version: